Needing something delicious to serve on your table super FAST?

 Once the pressure is released, carefully open the lid “away from you” and add 2 – 3 cups of dried pasta (using the shape of your choice).
 Traditionally ditalini are used, but you can also use mini farfalle, mini shells, or broken up spaghetti noodles.
 The only thing to consider is that you use a smaller pasta shape.

-There are excellent imported Italian pasta brands, but we use Barilla simply because it’s produced in our home town of Italy (Modena, Italy) and produced in the United States in our home town of Ames, Iowa.
+There are many excellent imported Italian pasta brands.
+But we use Barilla simply because it’s produced in our home town of Italy (Modena, Italy) and produced in the United States in our home town of Ames, Iowa.
 So we’re sort of prone to our hometown brand.

 ** Add more water to the Pot if you see that it is necessary after the beans have soaked up some of the water.